DiceDB/docs/src/content/blog/dicedb-0.0.2-release-notes.md

 ---
-title: 'DiceDB v0.0.2 Release Notes'
+title: "DiceDB v0.0.2 Release Notes"
-description: 'We are proud to announce the release of DiceDB version 0.0.2, a significant update that enhances our high-performance, in-memory real-time database.
-This release ships new SQL capabilities, advanced data type handling, performance optimizations, and expanded support for Redis-compatible commands, further solidifying DiceDB as a superior choice for building and scaling real-time applications on modern hardware.'
+description: "We are proud to announce the release of DiceDB version 0.0.2, a significant update that enhances our high-performance, in-memory real-time database.
+This release ships new SQL capabilities, advanced data type handling, performance optimizations, and expanded support for Redis-compatible commands, further solidifying DiceDB as a superior choice for building and scaling real-time applications on modern hardware."
 published_at: 2024-09-06
 author: arpit
 ---